EduardoVH/EduardoVH/README.md

 - 👋 Hi, I’m @EduardoVH
-- 👀 I’m interested in Data science
+- 👀 I’m interested in backend
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Java with Spring Boot framework
+- 📫 How to reach me? https://www.linkedin.com/in/eduardo-vázquez-huerta/

 <!---
 EduardoVH/EduardoVH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.